 With the latest COVID-19 update we’re now allowed to get out and about for longer with our dogs.
 Which means there’ll be lots of wagging tails and excited pups up and down the country.
 And there’s no better way to spend that time than by exploring the best our UK cities have to offer.
 But before you do head off on a road trip with your pooch, always ensure you keep safety in mind and follow the COVID-19 guidelines for that area.

-And if you’re looking for great spots to walk your furry friend in Cardiff, you’ll be spoilt for choice.
+And if you’re looking for great spots to walk your furry friend in Cardiff and the surrounding area, you’ll be spoilt for choice.
 Away from the hustle and bustle of the city centre are hidden gems and wildlife havens just waiting to be explored.
-Here are our top picks for the 5 best dog walks in Cardiff.
+Here are our top picks for the 5 best dog walks in Cardiff and the surrounding area.

 Whitmore Bay Beach

 This beach was made famous across the world though the much-loved Gavin and Stacey show.
 Whitmore Bay Beach is more widely known as Barry Island Beach, and offers a long sweeping stretch of golden sand.
 It’s the perfect place for your pooch to let loose and meet new friends.
 You can even extend your walk by heading left along the path to Jacksons Bay, or explore the cliff tops to the right.

 With its classic seaside promenade with cafes, restaurants and amusement park, it’s a real treat for the senses.
 There are also plenty of dog friendly cafes where both human and pup can grab a bite to eat.